asharabuhelweh/basic-express-server/README.md

     {
         "status": 404,
-        "message": "Sorry , Page not Found"
+        "message": "page not fond :("
     }

     ```